Reinforcement Learning via Conservative Agent for Environments with Random Delays: Environmental and Implementation Details

-The implementation details of the conservative-BPQL align with those presented in \citet{BPQL}, with the specific hyperparameters listed in Table \ref{hyperparameter}.
-Since the baseline algorithms included in our experiments employ the SAC algorithm as their foundational learning algorithm, the hyperparameters are consistent across all approaches, except for the DC/AC and state augmentation-MLP algorithms, which were implemented with the source code provided by its authors.
+The implementation details of the conservative-BPQL align with those presented in \cite{BPQL}, with the specific hyperparameters listed in Table \ref{hyperparameter}.
+Since the random-delay baselines included in our experiments employ the SAC algorithm as their foundational learning algorithm, the hyperparameters are consistent across all approaches, except for the DC/AC and state augmentation-MLP algorithms, which were implemented with the source code provided by the authors.
+The environmental details are provided in Table \ref{environmental-1} and Fig. \ref{environmental-2}.